KazimMansuri/video-chat-app/README.md

 1. create virtual environment and activate it.
 2. install requirements.txt

-3. Create .env in Backend
+3. Create dotenv (.env) in Backend
 4. add SECRET_KEY='3cd37a111e044698a41fa6b9dfb74865'

 5. run your server :- python app.py